walkabillylab/Can-ALE/Codes/Final_Measures_Codes/DwellingPopulationDensity/README.md

 # Population and Dwelling Densities

 This section outlines the method used for calculating population and private dwelling densities.
 The script calculates these densities within a 1-kilometer radius of a Dissemination Area's (DA) population-weighted centroid.

-The core of this method is the use of census data at the Dissemination Block (DB) level, which is the smallest geographic unit for which census data is available.
-This approach provides a more granular and accurate spatial distribution of population and dwellings compared to methods that rely on DA-level data.
-The key assumption is the uniform distribution of population and dwellings within each DB.
-Since DBs are very small geographic areas, this assumption is more reliable and leads to a more accurate density estimation than assuming uniform distribution across a much larger DA.
+The core of this improved method is the use of census data at the Dissemination Block (DB) level, the smallest geographic unit for which census data is available.
+This approach provides a more granular and accurate spatial distribution of population and dwellings compared to methodologies that rely on DA-level data.
+The key assumption of this method is the uniform distribution of population and dwellings within each DB.
+Because DBs represent a very small geographic area (often just a few city blocks), this assumption is far more reliable and leads to a more accurate density estimation than assuming uniform distribution across a much larger DA.

 ---
-## Data Sources
+## Data Sources:

 The analysis relies on four key datasets:

 * **Census Data (DB-Level):** Population and private dwelling counts at the DB level are retrieved from the Canadian Census using the `cancensus` package.
-A valid API key, which can be obtained by registering on the CensusMapper website (https://censusmapper.ca/users/sign_up), is required.
+A valid API key, which can be obtained by registering on the CensusMapper website (https://censusmapper.ca/users/sign_up), is required for this process.

 * **DA Shapefile:** Contains geographic boundaries for all Dissemination Areas.
     * 2011: `lda_000b11a_e.shp`